 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Chronic myeloid leukemia stem cells (LSCs) and acute myeloid leukemia LSCs are resistant to common therapies due to the activation of downstream signaling pathways which guarantee their survival.
-Also, they are smart enough to escape from immune surveillance.
-Bone marrow microenvironment (BMM) is behind of all these phenomena by providing an environment which favor leukemia development.
-Recent studies confirm that targeting LSCs and their crosstalk with the BMM significantly reduces residual disease burden and eventuated in LSCs removal.
+Core tip: Chronic myeloid leukemia stem cells (LSCs) and acute myeloid LSCs are resistant to common therapies due to the activation of downstream signaling pathways that guarantee their survival.
+In addition, they are smart enough to escape immune surveillance.
+Bone marrow microenvironment underlies these phenomena by providing an environment that favors leukemia development.
+Recent studies confirm that targeting LSCs and their crosstalk with the bone marrow microenvironment significantly reduced residual disease burden and eventuated in LSCs removal.

 Houshmand M, Mortera Blanco T, Circosta P, Yazdi N, Kazemi A, Saglio G, Nikougoftar Zarif M. Bone marrow microenvironment: The guardian of leukemia stem cells.
-World J Stem cells 2019; In press
+World J Stem Cells 2019; In press

 INTRODUCTION

-Chronic myeloid leukemia (CML) is a clonal hematopoietic stem cell (HSC) disorder, emanating from t(9;22)(q34;q11.2), a translocation which involves fusion of Abelson murine leukemia viral oncogene homolog 1 (ABL1) on chromosome 9 and breakpoint cluster region protein (BCR) on chromosome 22[1].
-The encoded protein by constitutive tyrosine kinase activity stimulates downstream signaling pathways which leads to increased expansion of leukemic cells.
-Although the chronic phase of CML is concomitant with normal cell maturation, in the absence of appropriate treatment, a second mutation transforms the chronic phase into acute phase which mimics the same pattern as de novo acute leukemia[2,3].
+Chronic myeloid leukemia (CML) is a clonal hematopoietic stem cell (HSC) disorder, emanating from t(9;22)(q34;q11.2), a translocation that involves fusion of Abelson murine leukemia viral oncogene homolog 1 (ABL1) on chromosome 9 and breakpoint cluster region protein (BCR) on chromosome 22[1].
+The encoded protein by constitutive tyrosine kinase activity stimulates downstream signaling pathways that lead to increased expansion of leukemic cells.
+Although the chronic phase of CML is concomitant with normal cell maturation, in the absence of appropriate treatment, a second mutation transforms the chronic phase into acute phase that mimics the same pattern as de novo acute leukemia[2,3].

-Acute myeloid leukemia (AML) is the most common form of leukemia in adults and is characterized by perturbed proliferation, block of differentiation and infiltration of leukemic cells into the bone marrow and blood[4].
-Current therapies result in overall survival (OS) of about 40% in patients younger than 60 years of age, while this rate declines in older patients to 5%-15% and is associated with higher morbidity and mortality[5].
+Acute myeloid leukemia (AML) is the most common form of leukemia in adults and is characterized by perturbed proliferation, block of differentiation, and infiltration of leukemic cells into the bone marrow and blood[4].
+Current therapies result in overall survival of about 40% in patients younger than 60 years of age, while this rate declines in older patients to 5%-15% and is associated with higher morbidity and mortality[5].
 One major concern in the treatment of AML is drug resistance, and a promising approach such as targeted therapy for relapsed or refractory AML is of the essence.
-While in CML the introduction of tyrosine kinase inhibitors (TKIs) as a milestone in the treatment of CML results in OS of about 86% and attaining treatment-free remission (TFR) seems achievable[6].
+While in CML the introduction of tyrosine kinase inhibitors (TKIs) as a milestone in the treatment of CML results in overall survival of about 86% and attaining treatment-free remission (TFR) seems achievable[6].

 Common treatment of AML and CML is based on the elimination of bulk disease population[7].
 As propagation of resistant leukemic cells may continue after the treatment discontinuation, the concept of cancer stem cell (CSC) came to light.
-Based on this theory, a cell with the self-renewal capability and leukemic related genetic alterations, that stands at the apex of the hierarchy, may be able to resist to therapy and sustain the relapse of the disease later on[8] (Figure 1).
-The first approach that proved the existence of CSC was in AML where the transplantation of a small cell population with stem cell-like properties into nonobese diabetic/severe combined immunodeficiency (NOD/SCID) mice culminated in leukemia[9].
-The fact that every cell in different stages of the maturation by gaining stem cell-like features has the potential to become CSC is of paramount importance and depicts that it is not crucial for CSC to have the stem cell origin[10].
+Based on this theory, a cell with the self-renewal capability and leukemic related genetic alterations, which stands at the apex of the hierarchy, may be able to resist to therapy and sustain the relapse of the disease later on[8] (Figure 1).
+The first approach that proved the existence of CSC was in AML, where the transplantation of a small cell population with stem cell-like properties into non-obese diabetic/severe combined immunodeficiency mice culminated in leukemia[9].
+The fact that every cell in different stages of the maturation by gaining stem cell-like features has the potential to become CSC is of paramount importance and depicts that it is not crucial for CSC to have stem cell origin[10].